paulmccarron/spotify-playlist-janitor/README.md

 This application aims to reduce the effort of identifying and removing this playlist bloat to few clicks worth of effort.

 ## How?
 The user will authenticate the application's API with their Spotify account so that it can read/modify playlists and read their current playback state.
-It will then poll their current playback state every 0.5 seconds so that it can track when a song begins playing and then a different song begins within a short space of time, establishing that a `skip` has occurred.
+It will then poll their current playback state every 0.5 seconds so that it can monitor when a song begins playing and then a different song begins within a short space of time, establishing that a `skip` has occurred.
 If this `skip` happened while listening to a playlist chosen by the user, it will be recorded in a database.
 These `skips` can then be presented to the user via a single-page application so the user can see what songs they are skipping in their chosen playlists, and allow the user to remove these songs if they wish.

 ### MVP